 Minnesota Transfer Curriculum (MnTC)

-This curriculum is designed for those students who intend on transferring to another college or university within the Minnesota State Colleges and Universities (MnSCU) system.
+This curriculum is designed for those students who intend on transferring to another college or university within the Minnesota State system.

-MnTC is the core of the Associate in Arts Degree and serves as the key to all undergraduate education at SCTCC and all MnSCU institutions.
-The 40-credit package of general education courses will be accepted for transfer by all Minnesota State Colleges and Universities.
+MnTC is the core of the Associate in Arts Degree and serves as the key to all undergraduate education at SCTCC and all Minnesota State institutions.
+The 40-credit package of general education courses will be accepted for transfer by all colleges and universities within Minnesota State.

 While specific courses may vary, students are required to complete courses in each of the 10 Goal Areas.
-The courses that students complete at SCTCC can help them earn a degree at any MnSCU institution and are often transferable to other colleges and universities.
+The courses that students complete at SCTCC can help them earn a degree at any Minnesota State institution and are often transferable to other colleges and universities.

 To complete the SCTCC version of the Minnesota Transfer Curriculum, all 10 MnTC goal areas must be completed.
 At least 40 semester credits must be earned.
 Students must earn a minimum 2.0 GPA in the MnTC.
 Transfer grades of A-D will be included in the MnTC GPA calculation.

 Associate in Arts Degree (AA) 60 Credits